guybedford/chomp/README.md

 Or using `chomp hello --serve` runs a static file server with watched rebuilds.

-See the [CLI](https://github.com/guybedford/chomp/blob/main/docs/cli.md), [Chompfile](https://github.com/guybedford/chomp/blob/main/docs/chompfile.md) or [task](https://github.com/guybedford/chomp/blob/main/docs/task.md) documentation for further details.
+See the [task documentation](https://github.com/guybedford/chomp/blob/main/docs/task.md) for further details.

 ### Extensions